latj/hub-spoke-microhack/README.md

 In this challenge you will explore how we can make our spokes communicate by sending all traffic through a Firewall, instead of go direct to Internet.
 You will route all traffic directly to the Azure Firewall.
 The Firewall is allready created for you.

-So you can create User Defined Routes (UDR) or Route Table in Azure, to defined route so in the challenge we will add route
+So with User Defined Routes (UDR) or Route Table in Azure, you can defined route where nexthop will be.

 ![image](images/hub-spoke-azfw.png)